Chevrolet Corvette (C8): Engine

 The Stingray uses a new version of the LS-based GM small-block engine derived from the C7 Stingray's LT1, now called the LT2.
-The new naturally aspirated 6.2 L V8 is rated at 490 hp at 6,450 rpm and 465 lbft of torque at 5,150 rpm, an improvement of 40 hp and 10 lbft over the outgoing C7 Corvette Stingray.
-The engine uses dry sump lubrication system.
-Like the C7, the C8 features Active Fuel Management, or cylinder deactivation, which is used when the car is subjected to low load scenarios such as highway cruising.
+The new naturally aspirated 6.2 L OHV V8 with crossplane crank shaft is rated at 490 hp at 6,450 rpm and 465 lbft of torque at 5,150 rpm, an improvement of 40 hp and 10 lbft over the outgoing LT1.
+The engine uses a dry sump lubrication system.
+Like the LT1, the LT2 features Active Fuel Management, or cylinder deactivation, which is used when the car is subjected to low load scenarios such as highway cruising.